 After being told for a number of years that the tumour was better left alone whilst it was not growing, doctors eventually decided that the damage being caused by the epilepsy now tipped the balance in favour of surgery.
 The benefits of surgery to remove the tumour now outweighed the risk of surgery.

 James underwent surgery in October 2017.
 After nine hours of brain surgery, most of the tumour was finally gone.
 It was identified as a low-grade ganglioglioma – a rare, slow-growing tumour that most often occurs in the temporal lobes of children and young adults and commonly causes seizures.

 Jane says that the journey they all have been through was tremendously hard for the whole family.
 James is now 12, and they are all relieved that he is living the normal life of a teenager.
 Only on a low dose epilepsy medication, he is managing well and without seizures.

 But Jane candidly shares with us the often unseen side of the road to recovery: “I cannot pretend that the experience hasn’t taken its toll on me, my husband and my older son, Harry.
 Quite frankly, James has been a nightmare patient!
-He is funny, kind and loving but the dark side of his recovery has been monstrous behavior and mood swings.
+He is funny, kind and loving but the dark side of his recovery has been monstrous behaviour and mood swings.